-The robust, hard engineering which protects the town of Southwold is in stark contrast to the strategy of managed retreat used at neighbouring Eastern Bavents.
+The robust sea wall and iconic wooden and rock groynes which protects the town of Southwold are in stark contrast to the DIY defences which were installed between 2000-9 at neighbouring Easton Bavents.

 Erosion rates here are accelerated by the geology of the coast, constructed by a combination of clay and sandstone, students can also witness the hazard of mass movement along the base of the fragile cliffs.